SixArm/unix-shell-script-kit/README.md

 This is our POSIX shell script file of general-purpose functions.

-We aim to emphasize is small functions and clear examples.
+We aim to emphasize small functions and clear examples.

 Constructive feedback is welcome and appreciated.